zoontek/react-native-bootsplash/README.md

 ### Assets generation

-In order to speed up the setup, we provide a **CLI** to generate assets, create the Android Drawable XML file and the iOS Storyboard file automatically ✨.
+In order to speed up the setup, we provide a **CLI** to generate assets, update config files, create the Android Drawable XML file and the iOS Storyboard file automatically ✨.

 ```bash
 $ npx react-native-bootsplash generate --help